sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring-sdk.md

 Sensu's business service monitoring (BSM) feature uses a dedicated SDK of JavaScript-based expressions that provide additional functionality.

-BSM SDK expressions are defined in [rule templates][3], so they act in the context of determining whether aggregate data derived from a component’s selection of Sensu Go events should trigger a rule-based event.
+BSM SDK expressions are defined in [rule templates][3], so they act in the context of determining whether aggregate data derived from a service component’s selection of Sensu Go events should trigger a rule-based event.
 BSM SDK expressions always receive a single event and some information about that event, like `event.timestamp` or `event.check.interval`.

 BSM SDK expressions always return either `true` or `false`.